ethangriffith2004/musescore-auto-opener/README.md

 The file extension for all MuseScore scores, regardless of version, is `.mcsz`, which meant that every time I opened a score, I would be required to manually specify which version of the app to open it in each time.
 This quickly became tedious, so I began to wonder if there was any way I could automate it.

-> MuseScore 4 and MuseScore Studio refer to the same app; I will refer to it as MuseScore 4 throughout.
+> MuseScore 4 and MuseScore Studio are the same app; I will refer to it as MuseScore 4 throughout.

 ## Project Overview